EgorDudyrev/Profile_Site/README.md

 # Profile_Site

-A repository for my business card website
+A repository containing all the project I've done to load on personal website.